 Michael (00:00)

 Hey everybody, thank you for tuning in to the Anchor Group podcast.
-Today we have an exciting one for you.
-It's going to be an interview of somebody on Anchor Group's C-suite, that is Caleb Schmitz.
-Caleb serves as the chief revenue officer for Anchor Group, and he also serves as a sales solution architect working on both the NetSuite space with integrations and in the e-commerce space.
-He's been at Anchor Group for about eight years, been working in the ERP e-commerce space for 10 years, and so today he's going to be sharing some thoughts and insight and kind of his origin story about how he came to be the Chief Revenue Officer at Anchor Group.
+Today, we have an exciting one for you.
+It's going to be an interview with someone from the Anchor Group, Caleb Schmitz.
+Caleb serves as the chief revenue officer for Anchor Group and as a sales solution architect, working in both the NetSuite space with integrations and the e-commerce space.
+He's been at Anchor Group for about eight years, been working in the ERP e-commerce space for 10 years, and so today he's going to be sharing some thoughts and insight, and kind of his origin story about how he came to be the Chief Revenue Officer at Anchor Group.
 So without further ado, let's get things started.

 Michael (01:12)

-Caleb, thanks for hopping on today and being willing to share a little bit more about you.
+Caleb, thanks for hopping on today and for being willing to share a little more about yourself.

 Caleb (01:17)

 No problem.
-I think this topic is, when we were talking about it, was like, you know what?
-There's a lot of people that are just curious how to get into the consulting space and what does that path look like?
-And I think it's pretty interesting for people just to understand more about who consultants are, what's the journey and what's the career look like, how do they help people, and all the little things that are stacking up in life that get you to a consulting career path.
-And it's just a little bit unique and by no means is this the only path.
+I think this topic was, when we were talking about it, like, you know what?
+There are many people who are just curious about how to get into the consulting space and what that path looks like.
+And I think it's pretty interesting for people just to understand more about who consultants are, what the journey and what the career look like, how they help people, and all the little things that are stacking up in life that get you to a consulting career path.
+And it's just a little bit unique, and by no means is this the only path.
 It is just a path.
-And it's nice for someone to be able to hear what that looks like because it's one that oftentimes people end their careers on.
-And it's been something that I started early on in my career in this path and just a little bit different take.
+And it's nice for someone to hear what that looks like, because it's one people often end their careers on.
+And it's been something I started early on in my career on this path, and just a slightly different take.

 Michael (02:10)

 And talking about starting your career, let's, when we start this conversation, let's kind of take it way back to your childhood.
-I know many people I've spoken with, and I'm sure just in general, many people as they grow up, look to their parents or look to mentors they have for what careers are out there and that sort of thing.
-So I think the childhood can hold a lot of, can have a lot of direction for the way somebody lives their life, jobs they get in the future.
-So taking it all back to childhood, what was that like?
+I know many people I've spoken with, and I'm sure, in general, many people, as they grow up, look to their parents or mentors for what careers are out there and that sort of thing.
+So I think childhood can have a lot of influence on the way somebody lives their life and the jobs they get in the future.
+So, taking it all back to childhood, what was that like?
 What was your childhood like growing up?

 Caleb (02:41)

 So origin story.
 I grew up in a small town in Wisconsin.
-There was 3,000 people.
+There were 3,000 people.
 That was actually the largest town in the county as well.
 And most people were employed by a pretty large clothing company, Land's End.
 And that's where it's based out of.
-So most people were employed by one e-commerce brand, well, at the time was more catalog based.
+So most people were employed by one e-commerce brand, well, at the time was more catalog-based.
 And a lot of people worked at that company.
-So it's very common to understand, and as part of the town culture to be surrounded by one larger business.
+So it's very common to understand, and as part of the town culture, to be surrounded by one larger business.
 And it was pretty interesting to see that.
-But that helps give you a little bit of idea that it was very much a real community, which I loved.
-And I really enjoyed all of school in a smaller town too, and at the public high school.
+But that helps give you a little bit of an idea that it was very much a real community, which I loved.
+And I really enjoyed all of school in a smaller town, too, and at the public high school.
 I found them to be amazing teachers at the public high school.
-And this was before cell phones were really common in school.
-I'm glad I went through high school prior to cell phones becoming very much more prevalent.
+And this was before cell phones were really ordinary in school.
+I'm glad I went through high school before cell phones became much more prevalent.
 So I'm very grateful for that.
 But if I were to think about this a little bit more, my parents were in a very different field, very non-technical, even.
-Even within the last year, my mom was complaining about two factor authentication.
+Even within the last year, my mom was complaining about two-factor authentication.
 And I was like, oh boy, I think you would really struggle in this career.
 And my dad was a chiropractor and had just a small practice.
 It was just my mom and my dad working out of their small practice in the town.
-And they've retired and the business has been, they sold the building and the business.
-There's other chiropractors in town now.
-But one thing is we lived in the woods.
-And one thing is that when I think about my childhood, the most, like one of the best gifts they gave to me was we never had internet and we didn't have a TV for most of my childhood.
-I guess we had a TV, but like it was in the basement and because there's no internet, we never had cables.
+And they've retired, and they sold the building and the business.
+There are other chiropractors in town now.
+But one thing is, we lived in the woods.
+And one thing is that, when I think about my childhood, one of the best gifts they gave me was that we never had internet, and we didn't have a TV for most of my childhood.
+I guess we had a TV, but it was in the basement, and because there's no internet, we never had cables.
 So it was the farmer five.
 You get like the basic five channels.
-And I also, it was like something growing up was I would always have to play and practice piano for 30 minutes to watch 30 minutes of TV.
+And I also, growing up, it was like I would always have to play and practice piano for 30 minutes to watch 30 minutes of TV.
 So it's very much like nothing that I had much of.
 But what that did is it did create some healthy boundaries.
-And I lived in the woods and I would spend a lot of time just with my imagination and playing in the woods, building forts, and having so much freedom just to dream and to wonder.
+And I lived in the woods, and I would spend a lot of time just with my imagination and playing in the woods, building forts, and having so much freedom just to dream and to wonder.

 Michael (05:06)